Covering point-sets with parallel hyperplanes and sparse signal recovery: Introduction and main results

-\proof There is a unique hyperplane passing through every set of $n$ points in general position in~$\real^n$.
-If $k \leq n$ or $S$ contains no more than $n$ points in general position, then $S$ is covered by one such hyperplane.
-If $k > n$ and $S = \{ \bx_1,\dots,\bx_k \}$ contains some $n$ points in general position, say $\bx_1,\dots,\bx_n$, then they determine a unique hyperplane~$H$.
-Then there are at most $k-n$ remaining points $\bx_{n+1},\dots,\bx_k$ in~$S$ which are not covered by~$H$.
-Translating $H$ along a line $L$ orthogonal to $H$ at most $k-n$ times we can cover these remaining points.
-Hence the total number of parallel hyperplanes required to cover $S$ is $k-n+1$. \endproof

-Hence $k-n+1$ parallel hyperplanes are certainly sufficient to cover any set of cardinality $k$ in~$\real^n$, but is this number necessary?
+We discuss the problem of covering a set of points by parallel hyperplanes.
+Specifically, suppose $S \subset \real^n$ is a set of~$k$ points.
+It is not difficult to notice that $S$ can always be covered by no more than $\max\{1, k-n+1\}$ parallel hyperplanes (Lemma~\ref{k_points}).
+However, while sufficient, is this number necessary?
 In other words, does there exist a set of $k \geq n$ points in~$\real^n$ that cannot be covered by fewer than $k-n+1$ parallel hyperplanes?
 This question arises naturally in connection with the famous Tarski plank problem, as we demonstrate in Section~\ref{planks} below.

 More specifically, one can ask for such a set on a lattice grid.
 Let $T \geq 1$ be an integer and let